VIBER/WHATSAPP 24/7 SUPPORT

-Plan your perfect sightseeing day with your private English-speaking tour guide who will be delighted to show you around St Petersburg at your own pace.
+Plan your perfect sightseeing day with your private tour guide, who will be delighted to show you around St. Petersburg at your own pace.
 Choose your museum priorities and get going!
-Make hundreds of great photos, try local cuisine, get off the beaten track and have fun!
+Make hundreds of great photos, try local cuisine, get off the beaten track, and have fun!

 French Pastels of the 19th and 20th Centuries

 The Carl Fabergé Memorial Rooms

 Sergey Shchukin and the Morozov Brothers Memorial Gallery (the primary collection of Impressionist and Post-Impressionist art of the Hermitage)

 French Painting and Sculpture of the 19th Century